tsavina/openvino/docs/articles_en/openvino_workflow/llms_intro.rst

 ●	**Compatible with diverse hardware**, including CPUs, GPUs, and neural accelerators across ARM and x86/x64 architectures; features automated optimization to maximize performance on target hardware.

+The following articles provide more code snippets and information on how to use LLMs in OpenVINO.

+:doc:`Hugging Face vs Native OpenVINO <native_vs_hugging_face_api>`

+This comparison outlines the key differences between integrating LLMs with OpenVINO through Hugging Face frameworks and directly using native OpenVINO APIs.
+The choice between these approaches depends on the desired balance between ease of use and customizability for LLM deployment.

+:doc:`LLM Weight Compression <weight_compression>`

+Weight compression in LLMs, essential for performance enhancement, is facilitated by Intel's Neural Network Compression Framework (NNCF).
+This section covers the techniques and benefits of weight compression, focusing on its importance in resource-constrained environments and overall model efficiency.

+:doc:`LLM Inference in OpenVINO  <gen_ai_guide>`

+The approach to LLM inference in OpenVINO varies significantly between using Hugging Face API and native OpenVINO methods.
+With Hugging Face API, the process is streamlined through a simple pipeline command, allowing for straightforward model interaction and generation of outputs.
+In contrast, native OpenVINO requires a more hands-on approach, where developers must create their own inference loop.
+This involves detailed steps like token generation and selection, offering greater control and customization at the cost of increased complexity.
+Both methods cater to different needs, with Hugging Face providing ease of use and native OpenVINO offering extensive customization options for LLM inference.

+LLM Model Serving in OpenVINO

+Deploying LLMs on a Model Server involves making them accessible over network protocols.
+This includes Unary Model Serving for simple applications and Stream Model Serving for real-time data streams.
+The section outlines best practices for setting up a model server to match specific application needs and optimize model accessibility.

 **Quick Start Example**